Developer Documentation

 The scripts attached to the Player object

-If you look closer, you’ll notice there are a couple of script attached to this GameObject:
+If you look closer, you’ll notice there are a couple of scripts attached to this GameObject:

 Odin Editor Config